decentraland/standards/README.md

 ### Related Documents

-Documents that have a relationship with other documents MUST include a section following this template:
+Documents that have a relationship with other documents SHOULD include a section following this template:

 ```markdown
 ## Related Documents